Title Logo: Bits & Pieces in blue with a swish line under the words

 Creativity in Action

-Two little blond-haired boys gathered out all the small metal cars, re-purposed the plastic racing rails, and spent hours in a world of their own making.
+Two little blond-haired boys gathered up all the small metal cars, re-purposed the plastic racing rails, and spent hours in a world of their own making.
 As those tiny racers zipped down the track from the top bunk to the finish line padded with blankets, the crowd (of two) cheered enthusiastically.

 You can’t use up creativity.
 The more you use, the more you have. —Maya Angelou